 The two most common types of life insurance are term life insurance and whole life insurance.
 Much like auto insurance, term life insurance provides coverage only for a specified period of time and then expires.
 Whole life insurance covers a person for their entire life, gradually building value over time.
 In addition, while the premium for term life insurance may change each time the holder renews the policy, the premium and benefits for whole life insurance are set at the beginning and always remain the same.

 Whole life insurance is a good option for people who do not want to continuously monitor their investments.
 Term life insurance offers policy holders a greater degree of flexibility in managing their financial obligations over time, such as paying their mortgage or covering the cost of their children’s college education.

 Products are also available that enable policy holders to link life insurance to investment performance, including:

 - Annuities – A retirement investment account in which the investor pays premiums that the insurance company invests, accumulating interest on a tax-deferred basis.

 - Variable Life – A life insurance policy in which the policy holder can choose to allocate portions of their premiums into separate tax-deferred investment funds within the insurance company’s investment portfolio, such as bond, equity, or money market accounts.

 - Universal Life – A form of whole life insurance in which the insurance company manages the policy holder’s investments, investing a portion of the premiums into common bonds, money market funds, and mortgages.

+Needs can vary greatly from person to person and can rely on personal preference and budget constraints.
+If you are unsure what type of insurance is best for you, consulting with a life insurance agent can help.
 No matter what type of policy you choose, life insurance is an important aspect of planning your finances and protecting the financial future of both you and your loved ones.
 For more information on specific life insurance policies, click on the links on this page.